octimot/StoryToolkitAI/FEATURES.md

 If you enter an `api_key`, this will override any other API key you have set in the Preferences window for this particular model.

-For now, you can only add models that are compatible with the ChatGPT or StAssistant handlers (more on this soon).
+For now, you can only add models that are compatible with the OpenAI API schema (OpenAI, ollama, LMStudio and some others), but we're working on adding more soon.
+The handler for these is called "ChatGPT".

 Make sure to add each model under the respective provider.
 In the above example, we're adding a model called "llama2", with the provider called "ollama".

 If you want to install local models using ollama, see https://ollama.com/ for more info.
 Similarly, LM Studio can also be used to host models locally, see https://lmstudio.ai/ for more info.

+#### Reloading the models list

+Recently, a Reload button was added under the models list (in both the Assistant and Preferences windows).
+This allows the reloading of the models of a specified provider.
+By pressing the button the tool makes an API call to the `base_url` of the provider, and will get all the available models.
+The list is however not saved in the configuration file, but will only be available until the window is closed.

+_Important Note: Not all models listed in the models list might be compatible for the Assistant.
+For e.g. OpenAI also lists models that are not LLMs, like Dall-E, text-embedding models, etc._

 ### Usage and billing